 To meet this requirement and to discharge its obligations, procedures have been designed: for safeguarding assets against unauthorised use or disposal; for maintaining proper accounting records; and for ensuring the reliability and usefulness of financial information used within the business or for publication.
+For the implementation of Shariah governance, policies on governance structure and Shariah non-compliance risk management are in-place.

 These procedures provide reasonable assurance against material misstatement, errors, losses or fraud.
 They are designed to provide effective internal control within the Bank.
-The procedures have been in place throughout the year and up to 7 February 2023, the date of approval of the audited financial statements of the Bank for the financial year ended 31 December 2022.
+The procedures have been in place throughout the year and up to the date of approval of the audited financial statements of the Bank for the financial year ended 31 December 2023.